Betty Dodd: Early life and amateur career

+Professional career

+In the early 1950s, Dodd turned professional.
+From 1952 until 1964, she was an active member of the LPGA tour.
+During her professional career, Robert Mayer, Warren Smith, and Babe Didrikson Zaharias instructed Dodd.

 Dodd won twice on the LPGA Tour, in 1956 and 1957.
 She claimed the San Antonio Women's City Championship from 1941 to 1951, the Oak Hills Club Championship in 1951, and the Brackenridge Club Championship in 1950–51.
 Soon after turning professional, Dodd was the first woman professional to earn an endorsement contract with Hillerich & Bradsby Co.

 She retired in 1960 because of a recurring ankle injury she originally broke playing high school basketball.
 Dodd later taught for many years in the San Antonio area and was a golf instructor at Oak Hills Country Club and Ft.
 Sam Houston Country Club.
 Her prominent students at the time, included touring professionals Shirley Furlong, Cindy Lincoln, and Wendy Ward.
 Dodd was elected national LPGA "Teacher of the Year" in 1980 and attained Master Professional status in 1987.
-In 2004, she was inducted posthumously into the San Antonio Sports Hall of Fame along with NBA star David Robinson, MLB All-Star Gary Bell, MLB pitcher Joel Horlen, and high school baseball coach Robert Zamora.

 Dodd was a close friend and pupil of fellow golfer Babe Didrikson Zaharias.
 According to Susan Cayleff's biography Babe, Dodd was quoted as to saying "I had such admiration for this fabulous person [Zaharias].
 I loved her.
 I would have done anything for her."
 They met in a 1950 amateur golf tournament in Miami and became friends almost immediately despite the 20-year age difference.
 This was most likely due to their brash personalities.
 Both liked to be on the stage, and they often entertained the other women golfers, with Zaharias playing the harmonica and Dodd singing and playing the guitar.
 They even performed on The Ed Sullivan Show together.
-In Zaharias' 1955 autobiography This Life I've Led, she talks about how she enjoyed helping Dodd, as a talented teenager, get started in pro golf and her overall fondness for Dodd; "She's like a daughter to me."
+In Zaharias' 1955 autobiography This Life I've Led, she talks about how she enjoyed helping Dodd, as a talented teenager, get started in pro golf and her overall fondness for Dodd: "She's like a daughter to me."
 Dodd appreciated Zaharias's help and friendship.
 When Zaharias was losing her battle to cancer, Dodd joined Babe and George in Florida to help take care of Zaharias.
 She looked up to Zaharias and never forgot how someone of Zaharias's athletic stature was willing to help a promising teenager learn the ropes of professional golf.
 This was a great influence on why Dodd went into teaching after she retired.